isomerpages/moe-westviewpri/_our-curriculum/Home Based Learning/General Info.md

 **Adobe Acrobat Reader or an alternative PDF reader**

-Please install the software on your computer or tablet so that you can open and read the Weekly Plans which is saved in PDF format.
+Please install the software on your computer or tablet so that you can open and read the Weekly Plans which are saved in PDF format.

 <p><a href="https://get.adobe.com/reader/"><img src="/images/Home%20Based%20Learning/pdf_file_icon.png" style="width: 25%;"></a></p>